SEER2

 TradeHub HVAC Workflow

 Manual J defines the design load.
 Manual S screens the equipment at the actual design point.
 Manual D carries the selected airflow, blower, and pressure assumptions into the duct workflow.
-This page is the selection layer in that connected system.
+This page is the equipment selection step in that connected system.

 Workflow position